richardzcode/bootstrap-4-react/README.md

 Bootstrap 4 React components.

-The goal of this library is to simplify common usages of Bootstrap 4 in React.
+This library helps render Bootstrap 4 markups in React.
 Developers can always fall back to Bootstrap original syntaxes for advanced cases.

 ## Get started